peekxc/Mapper/index.md

   - Efficient implementations of *Mapper* components using [Rcpp](https://cran.r-project.org/web/packages/Rcpp/index.html)

-  - Practical default filters, covers, and other settings for those unfamiliar with *Mapper*
+  - Practical default parameters (filters, covers, etc.) for those unfamiliar with *Mapper*

-  - Composable API via [method
+  - Composability via [method
     chaining](https://adv-r.hadley.nz/r6.html#method-chaining)

-  - Pre-configured tools for visualizing and interacting with *mappers*
+  - Various options to plot, visualize, and interact with *mappers*

-The package is designed to make modifying or extending the *Mapper* method simple and efficient, *without* limiting its generality.
+The package is designed to make modifying or extending the *Mapper* method simple and efficient, without limiting its generality.

 ## Installation